robertmuth/Cwerg/Docs/opcodes.md

 ## Move/Conversion

 #### [30] pusharg *src* <sub>[REG/CONST:ANY]</sub>
-push call or return arg - must immediately precede bsr/jsr or ret
+push a call or return arg - must immediately precede bsr/jsr or ret.

 #### [31] poparg *dst* <sub>[REG:ANY]</sub> =
-pop call or return arg - must immediately follow fun entry or bsr/jsr
+pop a call or return arg - must immediately follow fun entry or bsr/jsr.

 #### [32] conv *dst* <sub>[REG:NUM]</sub> = *src* <sub>[REG/CONST:NUM]</sub>
 Conversion of numerical regs which do not have to be of same size.
 Bits may change.

               Note: Use mov if both regs have the same kind.
               Note: This is not completely stable/well-defined yet for case that involve a widening change from signed -> unsigned.

 #### [33] bitcast *dst* <sub>[REG:ANY]</sub> = *src* <sub>[REG/CONST:SAME_SIZE_AS_PREV]</sub>
 Cast between regs of same size.
 Bits will be re-interpreted but do not change.

                  This can be used to manipulated addresses im unusual ways.

 #### [34] mov *dst* <sub>[REG:ANY]</sub> = *src* <sub>[REG/CONST:SAME_AS_PREV]</sub>
 Move between registers.

-While a mov can be emulated via a `zero add`, having a dedicated instruction make some optimizations easier to implement when combined with a canonicalization.
+             While a mov can be emulated via a `add dst = src 0`, having a dedicated instruction makes some optimizations easier to implement when combined with a canonicalization.

 #### [35] cmpeq *dst* <sub>[REG:ANY]</sub> = *src1* <sub>[REG/CONST:SAME_AS_PREV]</sub> *src2* <sub>[REG/CONST:SAME_AS_PREV]</sub> *cmp1* <sub>[REG/CONST:ANY]</sub> *cmp2* <sub>[REG/CONST:SAME_AS_PREV]</sub>
 Conditional move (compare equal). dst := (cmp1 == cmp2) ? src1 : src2

                Note: dst/cmp1/cmp2 may be of a different type than src1/src2.

 #### [36] cmplt *dst* <sub>[REG:ANY]</sub> = *src1* <sub>[REG/CONST:SAME_AS_PREV]</sub> *src2* <sub>[REG/CONST:SAME_AS_PREV]</sub> *cmp1* <sub>[REG/CONST:ADDR_NUM]</sub> *cmp2* <sub>[REG/CONST:SAME_AS_PREV]</sub>
 Conditional move (compare less than). dst := (cmp1 < cmp2) ? src1 : src2

                Note: dst/cmp1/cmp2 may be of a different type than src1/src2.

 ## Address Arithmetic

 #### [38] lea *dst* <sub>[REG:ADDR]</sub> = *base* <sub>[REG/CONST:SAME_AS_PREV]</sub> *offset* <sub>[REG/CONST:OFFSET]</sub>
 Load effective Address. dst  := base + offset

-             (note: dst and base are addresses but offset is not))
+             Note: dst and base are addresses but offset is not.

 #### [39] lea.mem *dst* <sub>[REG:ADDR]</sub> = *base* <sub>[MEM]</sub> *offset* <sub>[REG/CONST:OFFSET]</sub>
 Load effective memory address with offset, dst := base + offset